SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 In their attempts to impress management, safety managers forget about the true audience who really NEEDS to benefit from this safety policy.
 The safety policy establishes expectations from employees and demonstrates a commitment to the SMS by the accountable executive.
 Therefore, the safety policy must be written to engender trust and dispel suspicion that the SMS is for the benefit of management, and not in the best interests of the employees and the organization.

-Start from a Template When Creating or Revising a Safety Policy
+Start From a Template When Creating or Revising a Safety Policy

 Don't bother recreating the wheel when creating your safety policy.
 You will be wasting considerable time.
 Start with a template.
 Templates are also useful when reviewing an existing safety policy.
 After all, every ICAO-compliant aviation (SMS) must have a mechanism in place to ensure all policies and procedures are reviewed regularly.